mscharley/jekyll-compass/README.md

 Synopsis
 --------

-jekyll-compass is a jekyll plugin that provides an interface between Jekyll's building commands and the Compass libraries to automatically build your Compass Sass files during a regular website build.
-This means your CSS files end up directly in your `_site` output folder and never need to be checked into your version control.
+jekyll-compass is a plugin for both jekyll and compass that provides an bi-directional interface between the two applications, tightly integrating them and allowing each to work well when used directly.

 Installation
 ------------